Muterra/doc-golix/readme.md

 + **Protocol-protected individual agency.** This is a more meaningful benefit than platform-independent privacy; cloud-stored information is unavailable to anyone you don't explicitly share with, including the cloud owner.
 + **Application-independent content security.** The protocol can't guarantee applications are running safe code, but it separates content authenticity, integrity, and confidentiality enforcement into open-source, vetted protocol implementations that are independent from the applications built on them.
 + **Hosting modularity.** Container format is standardized, minimizing switching costs between hosting providers.
 Each file transfer takes exactly two API calls.
-+ **Transport flexibility.** Muse applications don't deal directly with the transport layer.
++ **Transport flexibility.** Golix applications don't deal directly with the transport layer.
 This job is left to protocol implementations.
 Applications can switch between implementations seamlessly, making cross-transport redundancy incredibly simple for application developers.
 This also makes it substantially easier to experiment with new transport technologies.
 + **Application agility.** Instead of getting bogged down in incredibly difficult network implementation details, applications can focus on their core value propositions.
 + **Personal identity management.** Identity, *including usernames and passwords*, are synchronized across the entire protocol.
-If you only want one identity, you only need one set of credentials -- for any and all Muse applications.
+If you only want one identity, you only need one set of credentials -- for any and all Golix applications.
 + **Anonymous, pseudonymous, and eponymous identities coexisting.** Identities carry no inherent physical meaning.
 Applications are free to place restrictions on verification (ex: your bank needs to know it's you), but this is handled elsewhere.
 The protocol itself supports anything.

 If you want to know more in easily-digestible, not-heavily-technical chunks, now would be a good time to check out our [blog](https://www.ethyr.net/blog/tag/muse.html).

-# How does Muse work?
+# How does Golix work?

-This outlines, from first principles, the protocol design decisions that lead to the Muse.
+This outlines, from first principles, the protocol design decisions that lead to Golix.
 This does not justify our answers -- for that, read our [whitepaper](/whitepaper.md).
 However, it does explain the entire protocol architecture.

 1. **Problem:** What is content?
    **Solution:** Content is any arbitrary binary data.
 All content is encapsulated within containers that assure confidentiality, integrity, and authenticity.